Focus on the Beagle Lab mix, a fantastic fusion

 If you can find a secure area to let your dog wander freely, then that’s great.
 Always keep in mind that your dog’s beagle genes will want to follow their nose, and this may lead them into trouble.

-You can provide different forms of exercise in addition to daily walks by engaging in the natural instincts of your dog by playing scent games or retrieving games.
+You can provide different forms of exercise in addition to daily walks.
+Such as engaging in the natural instincts of your dog by playing scent games or retrieving games.

 Fortunately, grooming requirements for a beagle lab mix are simple.
 Both parent breeds have low maintenance coats that only need a brush once a week to keep them looking at their best.

-Many of the mix breed puppies inherit the water resilience of their Labrador parent, meaning that your puppy really does have a wash and wear coat, needing very little in the way of ongoing upkeep.
+Many of the mix breed puppies inherit the water resilience of their Labrador parent.
+Which means that your puppy really does have a wash and wear coat, needing very little in the way of ongoing upkeep.

 Shedding is moderate but expect it to increase twice a year when the old coat gets replaced around summer and winter time.

 Beagle Lab mix health concerns

 The main concerns for the beagle lab mix are that both parent breeds are prone to both hip dysplasia and seizures.

 Beagles are also notorious for having sensitive skin resulting in allergies.
 Also they suffer issues with their eyes with glaucoma and cherry eye being especially common.

 Despite this, the general consensus is that cross breed dogs tend to be healthier.
 However this isn’t always the case so if you are looking for a puppy, research your breeder carefully before committing yourself.